Dechrissen/subregular-learning/README.md

 with Heinz, Fodor, and Shibata overseeing its development.
 Apart from Shibata, the researchers are based at Stony Brook University.

-- Joanne Chau (Compling MA 2020)
+- Joanne Chau (CompLing MA 2020)
 - Paul Fodor (Professor of Instruction, CS)
 - Tiantian Gao (CS, PhD 2019)
 - Jeffrey Heinz (Professor, Linguistics & IACS)
 - Kalina Kostyzyn (Ling, current PhD)
-- Emily Peterson (Ling, compling MA 2020)
+- Emily Peterson (Ling, CompLing MA 2020)
 - Chihiro Shibata (Professor, Tokyo University of Technology CS)
-- Cody St. Clair (Ling, current MA)
+- Cody St. Clair (Ling MA 2020)
 - Rahul Verma (CS, MS 2018)

 Most recently, this repository is a fork and continuation of the work done by Emily Peterson, Cody St. Clair, and Joanne Chau [here](https://github.com/emkp/CSE538_FinalProject).
 A summary of the results from their work is in `/docs/2020_report.pdf`.
-They themslves forked repository Kostyzyn's [repo](https://github.com/kkostyszyn/SBFST_2019).
-Kostyzyn inherited the code from Gao, and Verma originated the code based for the project.
+They themslves forked Kostyzyn's [repo](https://github.com/kkostyszyn/SBFST_2019).
+Kostyzyn inherited the code from Gao, and Verma originated the code base for the project.